 Emergency Rental Assistance Program (ERAP)

-- Qualified applicants who have an income of 50% and below AMI will be eligible to receive up to 6 months of prospective rental assistance and up to 3 months of prospective utility assistance and/or other expenses related to housing.
+- Qualified applicants who have an income of 50% and below AMI will be eligible to receive up to 6 months of prospective rental assistance and up to 3 months of prospective utility assistance and/or other expenses related to housing (depending on ongoing availability of funds).

-- Qualified applicants who have an income of 51% to 80% AMI will be eligible to receive up to 3 months of prospective rental assistance and up to 3 months of prospective utility assistance and/or other expenses related to housing.
+- Qualified applicants who have an income of 51% to 80% AMI will be eligible to receive up to 3 months of prospective rental assistance and up to 3 months of prospective utility assistance and/or other expenses related to housing (depending on ongoing availability of funds).

-- Arrearages for all qualified applicants can still be paid for up to 18 months, but it is important to note that no applicant can receive more than a total of 18 months of assistance, including arrearages and prospective payments.
+- Arrearages for all qualified applicants can still be paid for up to 18 months (depending on availability of funds), but it is important to note that no applicant can receive more than a total of 18 months of assistance, including arrearages and prospective payments.

 Find Additional Services